 11. Weakened pelvic floor muscles

-Many times, it can be hard to tell if weakened pelvic floor muscles are causing your frequent urination.
-Your primary care doctor or OB-GYN can work with you to understand your symptoms, make treatment recommendations and connect you with a urogynecologist – a doctor who specializes in diagnosing pelvic floor conditions – if needed.
+If weakened pelvic floor muscles are causing your frequent urination, your primary care doctor or OB-GYN can work with you to understand your symptoms, make treatment recommendations and, if needed, connect you with a urogynecologist (a doctor who specializes in diagnosing pelvic floor conditions).

 Frequent urination can be a sign of both type 1 and type 2 diabetes, particularly if you produce a lot of urine when you pee.
 With diabetes, your body can’t regulate sugar levels properly.
-As a result, there’s often excess sugar in your system that your body is trying to get rid of.
-This helps to explain why frequent urination is an early sign of the disorder.
-Other symptoms like tiredness, constant thirst or hunger, a dry mouth or tingling in your hands or feet often also appear.
+As a result, there’s often excess sugar in your system that your body is trying to get rid of, which helps to explain why frequent urination is an early sign of the disease.
+Other symptoms include tiredness, constant thirst or hunger, dry mouth, or tingling in your hands or feet.

 When should I see a doctor about my frequent urination?

-If you’re pretty sure that your frequent urination isn’t being caused by overhydration, too much caffeine, or pregnancy – or if your need to go is interfering with your daily life – it’s definitely the right time to schedule an appointment with your primary care doctor or your OB-GYN.
-Because a variety of things cause a frequent urge to pee, it’s important to talk to a doctor about your concerns and get an accurate diagnosis.
+If you’re pretty sure that your frequent urination isn’t being caused by overhydration, too much caffeine, or pregnancy – or if your need to go-go-go is impacting your quality of life – it’s definitely the right time to schedule an appointment with your primary care doctor or your OB-GYN.
+Because a variety of things can cause a frequent urge to pee, it’s important to talk to a doctor about your concerns and get an accurate diagnosis.

 Frequent urination can often be improved, and even stopped, with the right treatment.
 When you talk with your doctor, they’ll recommend treatments that address the underlying cause of your frequent urination.
 The goal is to work toward reducing your trips to the bathroom and improving your quality of life.

-There are several home remedies for frequent urination.
-A doctor may suggest the following:
+There are several home remedies you can try for frequent urination.
+A doctor may suggest the following to improve your symptoms: